 On December 2, 2024, we completed our underwritten public offering of \$750 million aggregate principal amount of our 5.70% Senior Notes due 2035 (the "2035 Notes").
-The 2035 Notes were issued pursuant to the Indenture (the "Base Indenture"), dated as of December 2, 2024, between the Company and Regions Bank (the "Trustee"), as trustee, as supplemented by the First Supplemental Indenture, dated as of December 2, 2024 (the "First Supplemental Indenture" and, together with the Base Indenture, the "Indenture"), between the Company and the Trustee, setting forth specific terms applicable to the 2035 Notes.
+The 2035 Notes were issued pursuant to the Indenture (the "Base Indenture"), dated as of December 2, 2024, between the Company and Regions Bank (the "Trustee"), as trustee, as supplemented by the First Supplemental Indenture, dated as of December 2, 2024 (the "First Supplemental Indenture"), between the Company and the Trustee, setting forth specific terms applicable to the 2035 Notes.